Simplystina/React-Projects/README.md

 # React-Projects
 The projects on this repository were built using react js.
 I built this projects in order to strengthen my knowledge of react.
+Each project has been made responsive using CSS

 [Birthdayproject](https://birthdays4fun.netlify.app/) || This was my first project, I built it to understand how useState works in react.